mph-/lcapy/doc/circuits.rst

 2. If there are no capacitors and inductors and if none of the independent sources are specified in the s-domain, then time-domain analysis is performed.

 3. Finally, Lcapy tries to decompose the sources into DC, AC, transient, and noise components.
 The circuit is analysed for each source category using the appropriate transform domain (phasors for AC, s-domain for transients) and the results are added.
 If there are multiple noise sources, these are considered independently since they are assumed to be uncorrelated.

+The method that Lcapy uses can be found using the `describe` method.
+For example,

+   >>> cct = Circuit("""
+   ...
+V1 1 0 {1 + u(t)}
+   ...
+R1 1 2
+   ...
+L1 2 0""")
+   >>> cct.describe()
+   This is solved using superposition.
+   DC analysis is used for source V1.
+   Laplace analysis is used for source V1.

+   >>> cct = Circuit("""
+   ...
+V1 1 0 {1 + u(t)}
+   ...
+R1 1 2
+   ...
+V2 2 0 ac""")
+   >>> cct.describe()
+   This is solved using superposition.
+   Time-domain analysis is used for source V1.
+   Phasor analysis is used for source V2.

 DC analysis